danielyxie/bitburner/doc/source/netscript/singularityfunctions/isBusy.rst

     If you are not in BitNode-4, then you must have Level 1 of Source-File 4 in order to run this function.

     Returns a boolean indicating whether or not the player is currently performing an 'action'.
-These actions include working for a company/faction, studying at a univeristy, working out at a gym, creating a program, or committing a crime.
+    These actions include:

+    * Working for a company/faction
+    * Studying at a univeristy
+    * Working out at a gym
+    * Creating a program
+    * Committing a crime
+    * Carrying out a Hacking Mission